Creative & Productivity Tools

 Being a minimalist and also being a tech-loving person can often be at odds with each other.
-I have to work hard to keep my G.A.S. (gear acquisition syndrome) under control.
-Below is a list of my curated tech.
+I must work hard to control my G.A.S. (gear acquisition syndrome).
+Below is a list of my curated tools.
 I often evaluate this list and sell off items I no longer use.

 I love this camera and all the manual controls right on the body.
 The film simulations are stunning, and the camera body is also not too large.
 All around, one of the best cameras on the market today.